 Welcome to EditorNinja’s first editor pricing survey!
-We’re always being asked by:
+We’re constantly being asked by:

 So, we decided to go to our data and find out.